 Configure WPM transaction dependencies

-You can use the Orion Platform's Dependencies feature to associate objects in a parent-child relationship that shows one object has a dependency on another.
-WPM lets you set dependencies on transaction steps as well as transactions, providing you with an increased level of granularity to isolate dependencies at the level of single browser actions.
+You can use the Dependencies feature in the Orion Platform to associate objects in a parent-child relationship, indicating that one object has a dependency on another.
+For WPM, you can configure dependencies on transaction steps as well as transactions, providing an increased level of granularity to isolate dependencies at the level of single browser actions.

 For the purposes of WPM, dependencies are useful in conjunction with NPM and SAM for tying nodes and applications to transactions and transaction steps to facilitate troubleshooting.
-This means that you can view the status of nodes and applications associated with a transaction or transaction step using the following widgets in the Transaction Details and Step Details views to see how their performances are affecting the transaction or an individual step:
+This means that you can display the status of nodes and applications associated with a transaction in the following widgets in the Transaction Details and Step Details views to see how their performance affects a transaction or individual step:

 - Transaction Application Dependencies